City of Lubbock confirms additional COVID-19 cases

-There were 45 new coronavirus cases reported today and 137 recoveries.
-There was one COVID-19- related death reported, according to the release.
+The City of Lubbock confirmed 50 new COVID-19 cases, 120 recoveries and one additional death as of 4 p.m. today, according to a release from the City today.

-Three cases were identified as duplicates or were transferred to the correct jurisdiction after the 4 p.m. cutoff on Feb.
-11, according to the release.
+The total number of cases in Lubbock County is 47, 851.
+533 of these are active, and there have been 47, 851 recoveries.
+The total number of COVID-19-related deaths is 698, according to the release.

-There are a combined 27 patients holding for beds and 36 open hospital beds at Covenant Health System and University Medical System, according to the release.
-This bed count differs from those of the City of Lubbock and the Department of State Health Services dashboards, which count all available beds.
+As of 4 p.m., there are a combined 20 open hospital beds and 36 patients holding for beds at Covenant Health System and University Medical Center, according to the release.
+It can be important to note this bed count differs from the count on the Texas Department of State Health Services and the City of Lubbock’s dashboards, as these dashboards count all available beds, including specialty beds.

-Lubbock remains under the 15 percent threshold outlined in Governor Greg Abbott’s Executive Orders, according to the release.
-Yesterday’s hospitalization was 7.21 percent.
+Yesterday's hospitalization percentage was 6.30 percent according to the release, remaining under the 15 percent threshold outlined in Governor Greg Abbott’s Executive Orders.

 (0) comments